Singapore Airlines A380 Suites review. This luxurious flight on SQ 618 was akin to …. hiking across a valley!

 (Not to be demanding, but I feel compelled to put this here.
 Given the new timing of the flight, I thought lunch would be served.
 However, it was still the Sleeper Service menu i.e. no dessert)

-Putting aside the delay and all that, I think I’d summarise the whole Singapore Airlines Suites Class A380 sleeping experience as … surreal.
+Putting aside the delay and all that, I think I’d also summarise the whole Singapore Airlines Suites Class A380 sleeping experience as … surreal.

 This will sound trite to people who can sleep on planes.
 But for a fussy sleeper like me, I’ve never in 34 years managed more than 30 minutes of continuous sleep on a plane.
 Not even in business class.
 This is because I am constantly aware of the presence of strangers around me.
-I snap awake the moment a cabin crew walks pass me.
+I snap awake the moment a cabin crew walks past me.